Wednesday, June 3, 2026

 Argyle requests TxDOT adjust widening of FM 407 to protect rural areas

-The Texas Department of Transportation held a public hearing on Thursday, April 30, which explained its plans to widen 11.5 miles of FM 407 from the west side of Justin to the east side of Argyle.
+The Texas Department of Transportation held a public hearing April 30 outlining plans to widen 11.5 miles of FM 407 from west of Justin to east of Argyle.

 Proposed realignment of FM 407.

-It would expand FM 407 to a six-lane, divided roadway with pedestrian and bike accommodations throughout.
+The proposal would expand FM 407 into a six-lane divided roadway with pedestrian and bicycle accommodations throughout the corridor.

-As a result, the Argyle Town Council approved an ordinance at a special meeting Monday evening, requesting TxDOT adjust its plans to protect the town’s rural feel.
+In response, the Argyle Town Council approved a resolution during a special meeting Monday requesting several modifications to the project.

 In addition, the town is requesting TxDOT add in free right turns and dual left turn lanes in all directions at the intersection of FM 407 and Hwy 377.

-The town also wants the intersection of Stonecrest Road to be properly aligned as it crosses FM 407.
+The town also asked TxDOT to properly align Stonecrest Road where it crosses FM 407.

 “That’s one of the most dangerous places we have,” said Mayor Ron Schmidt.
 “A lot of the time, you’re just taking your chances trying to get across.”